area9innovation/fast/mini/readme.md

 	<elm1> <elm2> list2		- push cons(elm2, cons(elm1, nil))

 ### AST

+These commands build up the AST for the program to compile.
+The idea is to construct the AST value, and then use "define" to commit the definition to the compile server.

 	<string> var			- push a var ref on the stack
 	<id> <val> <body> let	- push a let-binding on the stack
 	<args> <body> lambda	- push a lambda on the stack